NateWr/individualizeTheme/readme.md

-# Individualize Theme by SLUB Dresden
+# Individualize Theme by Publia

 A custom theme for OJS to allow editors to customize the design and layout of their journal.